ChrisLeeRios/solsticeyoutube/README.md

 For the second analysis, I thought it would be useful to know the top 10 artists played and how many times they were played as well.
 Which is also available at a click of a button.

+To view the main code please go to src/components/TopTenTitles.jsx and click view raw.
+Scroll to after the JSON Youtube object and you will see the logic there.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).